 Added February 14, 2016: Such a duration definitively exclude any egocentric «investment».
 To abandon capitalism (chapter VI-8) could be the very first investment needed to inhabit other planets.

-I retain the paternity of the word comclast© (literally: comet breakers) for spaceships able of deflecting comets in order to feed a planet with life-supporting materials.
+I retain the paternity of the word comclast© (literally: comet breakers) (note 93 on the use of ©), for spaceships able of deflecting comets in order to feed a planet with life-supporting materials.
 Ideally they are automated, and use ion thrusters to drive in space.
 As energy source, they need nuclear fusion, so that they have to «feed» on the comet's water.
 Probably they are made of carbon fibre extracted from the comets, giving it a shiny black streamlined look.
 They change orbit slowly but on a large time scale.
 When they approach a suitable comet, they grasp on it with long arms (hundred of metres to several kilometres) terminated with large rackets.
 When this is done, they activate their ion thruster until the captured body is on an impact orbit.
 Then the comclast has to free itself to escape the impact and seek for another body to capture.

 (Permalink) Terraforming Venus is generally regarded as impossible, due to its red hot temperature and huge ocean of carbon dioxide.
 However it may finally involve less material moving than Mars, since air, water and organic matter are already on Venus in fair good quantities.